akullpp/awesome-java/CONTRIBUTING.md

 # Contribution Guidelines

 Unfortunately, not every library/tool/framework can be considered.
-The aim of the list is to provide a concise list of noteworthy software.
+The aim of the list is to provide a concise list of noteworthy modern software.
 This means that suggested software is either

-(a) widely used so that its existence alone is a reason to know it regardless of personal opinion
+(a) widely recommended and used regardless of your personal opinion

 (b) highly discussed in the community due to its innovative nature